How to Get Rid of Baby Hiccups?

 - Is It Normal for Babies to Get Hiccups?

 - How to Stop Baby Hiccups During Breastfeeding/Bottle Feeding?

 - Things You Should Avoid Doing

 - Infographic: Tips to Prevent Baby Hiccups during Feeding

 Adults get hiccups for multiple reasons such as eating too much or too fast, chewing gum, drinking soda, and so on.
 Hiccups are involuntary as they are linked to the autonomic nervous system which regulates heartbeat and other uncontrollable body activities.
-Just as it is normal for us, newborns experience hiccups often too.
-Not only is it natural for babies younger than a year old to get hiccups, but they often get hiccups even before birth.
+Just as it is normal for us, it’s the same with newborns too.
+Not only is it natural for babies younger than a year old to get hiccups, but they get hiccups even before birth.
 Therefore, as a new parent, it is important you know everything about how hiccups are caused, how to prevent and get relief from them, and when to visit a doctor.

 While hiccups are not a cause for concern most of the time, occasionally they might be caused due to some underlying conditions your baby might have.
 Hiccups have multiple triggers that can set them off.
 In the womb, hiccups appear when the foetus swallows too much amniotic fluid, but after birth, it is most likely caused by one of the following:

-- Feeding too much: if your baby has too much food, breast milk or otherwise, it will experience abdominal bloating.
+- Feeding too much: If your baby has too much food, breast milk or otherwise, he will experience abdominal bloating.
 This swelling will force the diaphragm inside the abdominal cavity to expand, forcing it into sudden contractions.
 These contractions manifest themselves as hiccups.

 - Asthma: Asthma complications in your baby can also cause hiccups.
 This is because the bronchi in the lungs can swell up due to inflammation, reducing the influx of air into the lungs.
 This results in wheezing, causing diaphragm spasms, and thereby hiccups.